Regulatory Sandbox

 Let’s use light sport aircraft as an example

-Transport Canada is working with a number of flight schools to examine whether light sport aircraft can be safely used for pilot training.
-Evidence gathered from the regulatory sandbox will help Transport Canada determine whether the innovative use of the aircraft should be permanently allowed, and if any regulatory changes are needed to allow the aircraft.
+Transport Canada worked with a number of flight schools to examine whether light sport aircraft could be safely used for pilot training.
+Evidence gathered from the regulatory sandbox was used by Transport Canada to inform updates to the Personnel Licensing and Training Standards Respecting Flight Training to allow the use of light support aircraft for pilot training.

 Regulatory sandboxes must protect the health, safety, security, and well-being of Canadians and of the environment.
 A regulatory sandbox may not be appropriate or possible in all circumstances and regulators should factor this into their decision before running a regulatory sandbox.